-Week of education and actions against racism and antisemitism: Participate in the memory journey of the Shoah Memorial
+Week of education and actions against racism and antisemitism: Participate in the remembrance trail of the Shoah Memorial

 Sunday, March 20, 2022 Thursday, March 31, 2022

-As part of the week of education and actions against racism and antisemitism, the Paris Shoah Memorial offers you different routes in partnership with the City Hall of Paris.
+As part of the week of education and actions against racism and anti-Semitism, the Shoah Memorial of Paris offers various courses in partnership with the City of Paris.

 under the honorary presidency of Mr. Samuel Sandler

-On 19 March 2012, for the first time since 1944, Jewish children, Gabriel and Arié Sandler and Myriam Monsonégo were murdered in their school in Toulouse, with Jonathan Sandler.
-They joined the million and a half missing children in the hell of the Nazi camps.
-They are the very expression of Crime against Humanity as defined by André Frossard: 'to kill someone under the pretext that he was born'.
+On 19 March 2012, for the first time since 1944, Jewish children Gabriel and Arié Sandler and Myriam Monsonégo were murdered in their school in Toulouse, with Jonathan Sandler.
+They joined the million and a half children who disappeared in the hell of the Nazi camps.
+They are the very expression of Crime against Humanity as defined by André Frossard: "to kill someone on the pretext that he was born."
 They illustrate the fear expressed by Primo Levi who said: The idea of a new Auschwitz is certainly not dead, as nothing ever dies.
 Everything reappears in a new light, but nothing ever dies.

-In a context of reaffirmation of an uninhibited anti-Semitism and rewriting history, the Judeo-Christian Friendship of France affirms with its partners, and with its forty local Groups distributed throughout France, its willingness to fight together against this virus that poisons society by questioning, on March 20, the commitment of all in this vital fight.
+In a context of reaffirmation of uninhibited anti-Semitism and rewriting history, the Jewish-Christian Friendship of France affirms with its partners, and with its forty local groups spread throughout France, its desire to fight together against this virus that is poisoning society by questioning, on March 20, the commitment of everyone in this vital fight.

 In collaboration with AJCF

-The visitor walks through the small streets of the Marais on the traces of Jewish life from the Middle Ages to today.
-School, synagogues, shops and secret garden mark this route.
-Around the corner of a street, musical readings will accompany this discovery.
+The visitor walks through the small streets of the Marais on the traces of Jewish life from the Middle Ages to the present day.
+School, synagogues, shops and a secret garden mark out this route.
+Along the street, musical readings will accompany this discovery.

 Mediator: Virginie Fromentin